Which are the safest cities in Brazil to visit?

 The safest areas include Lourdes and Cidade Jardim where you can head out by yourself both during the day and night with no issues.

 Also a trip out to the Pampulha district is definitely a must while here if you want to connect with the city’s cultural and natural highlights.

 The north of Belo Horizonte is less safe, so it’s best to leave valuables when heading here, or going with an organised tour.

 Designed by travelers, for travelers, World Nomads covers more than 150 adventure sports and activities so you can explore your boundaries.

 That’s all for this safest Brazilian city guide.
 This South American nation is renowned as a world-class travel destination.
 And with its abundance of awesome things to see and do, it’s hard to argue otherwise!

 Safety is a big topic that is always brought up when talking about traveling to Brazil, however, not all parts are as bad as they are made out to be.

 This guide has looked at a selection of the safest cities in Brazil, as well as given some advice for travelers looking to visit this unforgettable country.

-While you’re here, why not read this inspirational guide to some of the best places in Brazil to visit to see even more cities that you can explore?
+While here, why not read this inspirational guide to some of the safest cities in South America to visit to see even more cities that you can explore?

 📌 Like this article?
 Pin it…